uditvira/shortlinks/README.md

 Configuration for these shortlinks are stored in [`shortlinks.csv`](/shortlinks.csv).

 This repo contains only configuration and documentation.

-All the execution happens in the `update_shortlinks` task of the [`hyphacoop/worker-coop-scripts` repo][scripts].
+All the updating happens through the `update_shortlinks` task of the [`hyphacoop/worker-coop-scripts` repo][scripts].
 Please see that repo for details.